One fish, two fish.

 Fish are delicate creatures and begin to deteriorate as soon as they are lifted from the water.
-If you’re hoping to get your family hooked on fish, choosing the freshest fish available can make all the difference.
+If you're hoping to get your family hooked on fish, choosing the freshest fish available can make all the difference.
 Here's a quick guide on what to look for so you'll always buy the freshest fish.

 Choosing Fresh Fish

 In the fish display section of your market, look for clean well-drained ice; whole fish should be stored directly on the ice.
 There should be no staining or greying areas on the ice, which might indicate that it's not changed frequently.
 If the fish is prepackaged, look for clean, dry materials.

 Most importantly, there should not be a strong fishy smell.
 Fresh fish should smell like a sea breeze on an island in the Bahamas.

 Spend a little time talking with the fishmonger.
 Find out who the wholesaler is, and where the fish was caught.
 Ask if the fish has been previously frozen.
 Flash-freezing techniques have improved to such an extent that texture is hardly affected by freezing, but a fish that was previously frozen and thawed should not be refrozen: it should be eaten on the day of purchase.